arviz-devs/arviz-plots/docs/source/contributing/new_plot.md

 having inputs for defining subsets with `var_names` or `coords`, for the dimensions to reduce...

-Also have inputs that are passed downstream to customize objects created when plotting like `plot_kwargs` or `pc_kwargs`.
+Also have inputs that are passed downstream to customize objects created when plotting like `visuals` or `pc_kwargs`.

 And last but not least, they should all return a {class}`~arviz_plots.PlotCollection`.